 Anna Sang Park is an award-winning filmmaker.
 She is the writer and director of The Cho Stories, a short film trilogy told in chapter format.
 The Cho Stories received the Audience Award for Short Film at 2021 Middlebury New Filmmakers Festival, and one of the shorts - Appa Appa Appa won the Best Short Film at 2021 Peekskill Film Festival and was Honorable Mention at Bushwick Film Festival.

-She has produced and directed for the BBC, PBS, ABC, NBC, NATIONAL GEOGRAPHIC, TLC, Discovery, The History Channel, A&E, Lifetime Movie Network, Investigation Discovery Channel and Theatre Communications Group (TCG) among others.
+Anna has directed and produced for the BBC, PBS, ABC, NBC, NATIONAL GEOGRAPHIC, TLC, Discovery, The History Channel, A&E, Lifetime Movie Network, Investigation Discovery Channel, Theatre Communications Group (TCG) and TED among others.
 She produced the narrative feature film, WALLABOUT, that won Best Film at the Bushwick Film Festival and Best Personal Narrative Film at the Manhattan Film Festival.
-WALLABOUT had a theatrical distribution in Paris, France and is streaming on Amazon.
+WALLABOUT had a theatrical distribution in Paris, France at the legendary art house Cinema Saint André des Arts and is streaming on Amazon.

 Anna is producing a narrative feature film STOCKADE which is currently in post production.
 She was also the development producer on the Emmy and Peabody Award-winning The Loving Story, an HBO documentary based on the Supreme Court case Loving vs. Virginia.
 She directed and produced 9 short documentaries for Theatre Communications Group - TCG’s Legacy Leaders of Color Video Project (LLCVP) highlighting groundbreaking theatre directors of color who fundamentally functioned as civil rights leaders.